 (3) Impact Fees revenues based on 2015-2045 household and employment forecasts, using current fee rates.
 Totals may not sum perfectly due to rounding.

-(4) Fuel tax revenues projected decline 1% per year from the base assumption over time on a per capita basis to account for declining fuel consumption trends.
+(4) Fuel tax revenues projected decline 1% per year from the base assumption over time

 APPENDIX A. DATA INPUT REFERENCES